solita/solita.github.com/_posts/2021-09-03-rudiments-of-data-wrangling-in-rust.md

 Just by eyeballing the numbers you can see that the growth in EV registrations has been quite rapid.
-I could have also computed the count while printing out the results, instead of collecting it as we progressed through the records.
+I could have also computed the count while printing out the results, instead of collecting it as I progressed through the records.

 ## There's plenty more where that came from